- What is an electrocardiogram?

 An electrocardiogram may also be used to monitor the progress of a certain condition or to see how medication is affecting the heart.

 A normal reading from an electrocardiogram does not completely rule out heart problems, as conditions that come and go may not be detected by the test.
 To overcome this problem, a portable ECG machine, called a Holter monitor, may be used.
-This device is worn continuously over 24 or 48 hours in order to monitor the heart as an individual goes about their daily life.
+This device is worn continuously over 24 or 48 hours in order to monitor the heart as a person goes about their daily life.

 Types of electrocardiogram